-How many times have you heard someone respond to your biblically based reason with, “Well, that’s a matter of your own interpretation.”
+How many times have you heard someone respond to your biblically based reasoning with, “Well, that’s a matter of your own interpretation.”
 How do you respond when someone tries to neutralize your authoritative use of the Bible?
 How should you respond?
-Perhaps you’ve even given up using the Bible authoritatively because of this.
+Perhaps you’ve even given up using the Bible authoritatively because of this feedback.
 This study should encourage and help you if that is the case.

-At the risk of sounding like a “smarty pants,” I typically ask a question, lovingly, in response, “So, what school of biblical interpretation do you subscribe to?”
+At the risk of sounding like a “smarty pants,” I typically ask a question in a loving response, “So, what school of biblical interpretation do you subscribe to?”

 Understanding the five major schools of biblical interpretation is an important study in order to gain wisdom and better insight into another’s approach to Scripture—and how it so often affects personal beliefs and policy positions.
+Read on, my friend!

-Hermeneutics determines the methods, techniques, rules and principles that the student of the Bible incorporates in order to arrive at his understanding of:
+Hermeneutics determines the methods, techniques, rules and principles that the student of the Bible incorporates in order to arrive at his understanding of the following:

-Now add to this our past studies of the book of Proverbs.
-You may remember that Solomon often categorized people into three general groups when it comes to wisdom (or a lack thereof ): the simpletons, the scoffers and the wise.
+Now add to this explanation our past studies of the book of Proverbs.
+You may remember that Solomon often categorized people into three general groups when it came to wisdom (or a lack thereof ): the simpletons, the scoffers, and the wise.
 As you study what follows, can you apply those monikers of distinction to the lives of those who subscribe to each of these hermeneutical schools?
-Keep that in mind as you work through this study.
+Keep that thought in mind as you work through this study.

 The background of the word hermeneutics is quite interesting.
 Hermes was the Greek god who allegedly interpreted the message of the gods to mortals.
 Lest one think the word or idea of interpretation is a purely secular derivative, the word is used by Christ Himself in Luke 24:27:

-Christ, the master of hermeneutics, the greatest interpreter of the Old Testament Scripture, is talking to the two disciples on the Emmaus Road.
-As He interprets from the OT the things concerning Himself, their hearts became enlivened and illuminated as a result of the interpreter bringing the Scriptures alive to them (v.
-32):
+Christ, the master of hermeneutics, the greatest interpreter of Old Testament (OT) Scripture, is talking to the two disciples on the Emmaus Road.
+As He interprets from the OT the things concerning Himself, their hearts became enlivened and illuminated as a result of the interpreter’s bringing the Scriptures alive to them (Luke 24:32):

 What follows is an evaluation of the five leading schools of Hermeneutics.
-I will try to simplify and summarize each as best as possible for quick and easy understanding, analyzing each in a similar way: a quick overview, history, evaluation and summary.
+I will try to simplify and summarize each as best as possible for quick and easy understanding by analyzing each in a similar way: a quick overview, the history, an evaluation, and a summary.
 Can you spot which hermeneutic someone you may know is incorporating to justify an opinion?
-This study should aid in your ability to be discerning.
+This study should aid in your ability to be more discerning.
 Of the five I will save the best for last.

 II.
 THE ALLEGORICAL SCHOOL

-The allegorical method of biblical interpretation regards the literal, grammatical, historical sense of a passage as a mere starting point for discovering the presumed hidden meaning of the text, which is often thought to be deeper, more profound, and more spiritual.
+The Allegorical School of biblical interpretation regards the literal, grammatical, and historical sense of a passage as a mere starting point for discovering the presumed hidden meaning of the text, which is often thought to be deeper, more profound, and more spiritual.
 Herein it is believed that beneath the letter or the obvious, lies the real meaning.
-Michaelson, in his analysis and conclusions regarding this approach to understanding the Bible says, “What the original writer [of Scripture] is trying to say is ignored.
-What the interpreter wants to say becomes the only important factor.”1 He goes on to say, rightfully so, that “Allegorizing is like a fog which at first renders objects indistinct and then finally blots them out altogether.”2 It is accurate to summarily state that of those who utilize this method of understanding God’s Word, “imagination replaces observation.”3 The interpreter is reading in his understanding of the passage.
+In his analysis and conclusions regarding this approach to understanding the Bible, A.B.
+Mickelsen says, “What the original writer [of Scripture] is trying to say is ignored.
+What the interpreter wants to say becomes the only important factor.”1 He goes on to say, rightfully so, that “Allegorizing is like a fog which at first renders objects indistinct and then finally blots them out altogether.”2 It is accurate to summarily state that in those who utilize this method of understanding God’s Word, “imagination replaces observation.”3 The interpreter is reading in his understanding of the passage.
 Such an approach leads to a much higher degree of subjectivity in understanding God’s Word compared to the grammatical-historical-normative discipline of interpretation (number 5 in this outline).

-There are many historic schools that are allegorical in nature: Greek, Jewish, Patristic (early church fathers), and Catholic.
+Many historic schools are allegorical in nature: Greek, Jewish, Patristic (early church fathers), and Catholic.
 One leading proponent of allegorical interpretation was Philo (20 B.C. to A.D.
-54), he sought to give Scripture charm for unbelieving minds by discarding literal details that to him seemed offensive.
+54); he sought to give Scripture charm for unbelieving minds by discarding literal details that to him seemed offensive.
 He accomplished this via allegorizing those texts.
 Later, Christians applied Philo’s principles in their own times.
-Some Patristic allegorists include Clement of Alexandria, Origen and even Augustine.
+Some Patristic allegorists include Clement of Alexandria, Origen, and even Augustine.

-- It obscures Scripture by imposing eisegesis5 (reading in) in place of exegesis (exiting out of ).
+3. It obscures Scripture by imposing eisegesis4 (reading in) in place of exegesis (exiting out of ).